nanos-world/docs/docs/getting-started/tutorials-and-examples/basic-hud-react.md

   const [weaponBag, setWeaponBag] = useState(1000);
   const [displayAmmo, setDisplayAmmo] = useState(false);

-  // Subscribe to the events ralated to the Ammo and visibility of the Ammo container Events.Subscribe("UpdateWeaponAmmo",(enable, clip, bag) => {
+  // Subscribe to the events related to the Ammo and visibility of the Ammo container Events.Subscribe("UpdateWeaponAmmo",(enable, clip, bag) => {
     setDisplayAmmo(enable);
     setWeaponAmmo(clip);
     setWeaponBag(bag);
   });

-  // Subscribe to the events ralated to the Health Events.Subscribe("UpdateHealth", (health) => {
+  // Subscribe to the events related to the Health Events.Subscribe("UpdateHealth", (health) => {
     setHealth(health);
   });